mybonk/mybonk-wiki/docs/MYBONK_stack.md

 # MY₿ONK stack

-Is refered to as a "MY₿ONK stack" the group of software bundled together to ease deployment and allow people to use a solde baseline to trust, build on, benefit from and contribute to.
+Is referred to as a "MY₿ONK stack" the group of software bundled together to ease deployment and allow people to use a solid baseline to trust, build on, benefit from and contribute to.

 The MY₿ONK stack we are working on is composed of: